 The Classics Department Papyrus Collection at Fisher consists of three inventory types: the Paper Towel (PT) Inventory from Egypt; the Oxford University Gazette (OUG) Inventory, and the Rostovzteff-Welles (RW) Inventory.

 Over three hundred original paintings of Canadian flora and mushrooms by Agnes Chamberlin (1833-1913)

 Pre-1930 Canadian pamphlets and broadsides printed in Canada, by Canadian authors, or about Canadian subjects, mainly of a non-literary nature.

 Begun in 1892 and still being published today, the Canadian Printer and Publisher is the national organ of the printing industry in Canada.

 A wide range of materials documenting the patent medicine industry from the mid-nineteenth century to the 1960s and 1970s.

 Other Digital Collections Websites

-Explore archival holdings from Fisher, University of Toronto, and its federated colleges.
+Explore archival holdings at the University of Toronto and its federated colleges.

 Documents and artifacts from the initial period of the discovery and development of insulin, 1920-1925 at the University of Toronto.